metiyu/Kuy/README.md

-# Final Project for Website Programming Course
+# Final Project for COMP6738049 - Web Programming Course

 This repository contains the AoL for COMP6738049 - Web Programming course.
 Our team members are: